Living as Expat in Erbil · Kurdistan: A Complete Overview

 As a DJ I immediately tried to find all the clubs in Erbil.
 Later on I noticed that clubs are primarily focused on Arabic music.
 On the other hand, bars are a bit more focused on western music.

 Some great bars in Erbil are Mars and The Spot.
-Mars is on the top floor of a hotel and has an nice view of the city.
+Mars is on the top floor of a hotel and has a nice view of the city.
 In the distance, you can see lights from houses in the mountains.
-The roof can be slid open to see a night sky with stars while enjoying a beer or a cocktail.

 The Spot is right next to Gulan Mall.
 It’s a nice place to have some lunch in the afternoon of a few drinks in the evening with D.J.’s and live music.